-At Shalom Noam, we offer a curriculum where both Kodesh and National Curriculum subjects are seen as vital for the children to develop into capable, able and giving citizens whose Jewish Faith is deeply embedded in their identity.
 Our Kodesh curriculum offers the children the tools to access any Secondary School of their choosing and to go into the world with a strong, proud identity to be practising Jewish and British citizens.
-Our National Curriculum intent is to ensure that the children are offered a broad and balanced curriculum in an enjoyable, immersive manner and that core skills are provided allowing children to access Secondary School with strong skills.
+Our National Curriculum ensures that the children are offered a broad and balanced curriculum in an enjoyable, immersive manner and that core skills are provided allowing children to access Secondary School with strong skills.
 As our children generally grow up within the Jewish Community, part of our intent is to provide them with the knowledge they require to be successful British Citizens.
 We do this by: